MatthiasBabel/supercharger/README.md

 Folgende Punkte müssen auf der Konsole im Ordner prototyp ausgeführt werden.

-1. Run ```npm install``` in ./frontend and ./iotaHub
+1. Run ```npm install``` in ./frontend and ./iota
 2. Run the IOTA-Node
-3. If your Node is running on other ports than set before, change it also in ./iotaHub/config.json
+3. If your Node is running on other ports than set before, change it also in ./iota/config.json
+3. Set your the IP of your IOTA-Node in the ./index.html, if you use a IOTA-Node, wich is not set up like shown, the seed has also to be updated
-4. Start the IOTA-Hub ```cd iotaHub && node server.js ```
+4. Start the IOTA-Hub ```cd iota && node server.js ```
 5. Start the Frontend ```cd frontend && http-server ```